-- The Rallycross Director oversees the event.
-Currently, the Rallycross Director is the combined efforts of the Executive, many of which have been a part of Rally and motorsports in general for many years. - 2.
+- 1. The Clerk of the Course oversees the event.
+Currently, the Clerk of the Course is Dave Sharp. - 2.
 Registrar is responsible for ensuring the waiver is signed by everyone in a competition vehicle and that the event registration form is filled out and signed by the competitor.
-Currently, the registrar is Samuel Whitney and Ryan Lemont. - 3.
-Timer is responsible for keeping accurate times of the competitors and calling for re-runs when necessary (see "Re-runs").
-Timing and scoring is handled by the Competition and Scoring Committee, which is lead by David Kind and Derek Mckenzie. - 4.
+Currently, the registrar is Doug Turner. - 3.
+The Timing is responsible for keeping accurate times of the competitors and calling for re-runs when necessary (see "Re-runs").
+This responsibility is spread out over several trained members, so everyone has a chance to participate in the event, and to ensure that the Club always has available Timers. - 4.
 Starter is responsible for starting competition vehicles at the appropriate time to ensure a safety spread is maintained between all competition vehicles on the course.
-Starter is controlled by the Competition and Scoring Committee. - 5.
-Gatekeeper is responsible for ingress/egress to/from the competition area for all competition vehicles.
-Gatekeeper duties are spread out amongst several experienced competitors. - 6.
-All people listed in above may be replaced by other trained club members, depending on who is available at a given event.
+The Starter is whomever is running the timing for the day. - Gatekeeper is responsible for ingress/egress to/from the competition area for all competition vehicles.
+Gatekeeper duties are spread out amongst several experienced competitors.